The Abstract/Proposal Submission Process— It's as Easy as 1-2-3!

 As you prepare your proposal, keep these tips in mind:

-• Align your abstract with this year’s theme and tracks if possible.
+- Align your abstract with this year’s theme and tracks, if possible.
 Each year is a culmination of the prior year’s thinking and learning.
-Ideally, your abstract aligns with the 2025 Congress theme: Building Champions: Constructing the Game Plan for Lean Success.
+Ideally, your abstract aligns with the 2026 Congress theme: Building the Future Together: Lean at the Crossroads

-• Simplify your message.
-Provide in-depth focus on key elements, concepts, or practices implemented—versus covering many topics.
+- Simplify your message.
+Keven noted, “We listened to both reviewers and submitters, and as a result, we updated the abstract submission questions.
+Please make sure each of your answers on the submission form is unique from the rest of your responses.”
+In addition, provide in-depth focus on key elements, concepts, or practices implemented—versus covering many topics.
 Show us exactly where and how Lean was implemented.
-As Kevin noted, “Think about those key elements and share your ‘aha’ moments.”
+Kevin added, “Think about those key elements and share your ‘aha’ moments.”

-• Include the full project team.
-Many of the best presentations have representations from the entire project team, including owners, designers, and trade partners.
+- Include the full project team.
+Many of the best presentations have representation from the entire project team, including owners, designers, and trade partners.
 This helps attendees understand your presentation and lets them learn from the cross-functional team.

 The review team